tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Flutter）_intl_en.md

 - Fixed syntax errors in Java.

 ## IM Flutter SDK 3.6.4  @2021.12.17
-- Fixed the bug for Android where no message was returned for an async registration event.
+- Fixed the issue where there was no return for Android async registration events.
 - Fixed the issue where removing a general listening event triggered an error.
 - Added the UUID of a message being sent in its progress event.